Best way to send G-code to your 3D Printer.

 When thinking about which printing technique to use, be mindful of the duration of the print and whether electricity costs are more important than control over the printing process.

-Personally me, I have switched to mainly using the Repetier-Host over the SD-card, except for special occasions, like a long print.
+Personally me, I have switched to mainly using the Repetier-Host over the SD-card to send my G-code files, except for special occasions, like a long print.

 Important note: There is a major and important issue when printing from the SD card while having the printer connected to the PC through the USB cable.
 The print may stop at a random time, leaving the user to either have to discard the failed print or slice the model from the point it stopped (A very hard print to actually achieve without flaws).
 So when printing through the SD and you alternate between the SD and Repetier Host, be sure to remove the USB-cable from the printer.